Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 **Type:** Simple; Scene
 **Cost:** 2m

-The Solars are known as Lawmaker, and such knowledge is intrinsic to their very nature.
+The Solars are known as Lawgivers, and such knowledge is intrinsic to their very nature.
 During arguments involving law, procedure, or other methodology, they gain +3 dice.